cargilgar/Smart-Alarm-using-tinyML/README.md

 ## Purpose of the project:
-The aim of this project is to develop an alarm system that adjusts the waking up time to the best moment depending on data gathered from different sensors.
+The aim of this project is to develop an alarm system that adjusts the waking up time to the best moment based on data collected from different sensors.

 A number of systems already employ Machine Learning (ML) to achieve this goal, but they depend on performing the calculations on external machines (for the time this project started).
 These systems fall into two categories: